Malcolm & Marie: Production

 In 2020, Sam Levinson and Zendaya were both involved in the HBO show Euphoria, which had stopped production due to the COVID-19 pandemic, and the two discussed the possibility and idea of making a feature film project during the pandemic.
 Levinson pitched several possibilities to Zendaya, including a psychological thriller they would film at her home.
 He then began to come up with "a relationship piece that plays out in real time."

 John David Washington joined the project after Levinson read 10 pages of dialogue to Washington over the phone, saying, "I couldn't believe it.
 It was beautiful words I heard, and at the same time very disturbing with visceral confrontations."

 After receiving approval from the Writers Guild of America, SAG-AFTRA and the Directors Guild of America, principal production took place from June 17 to July 2, shooting entirely at the Caterpillar House, a private home at The Santa Lucia Preserve in Carmel-by-the-Sea, California.
 The film followed local COVID-19 safety protocols, including the entire cast and crew being quarantined during shooting, as well as two weeks before and after shooting, daily temperature checks, and increased sanitation measures.
 The crew included many members of the Euphoria crew, including cinematographer Marcell Rév and production designer Michael Grasley.
 Both Washington and Zendaya were responsible for doing their own makeup and picking out their own costumes, as there were no makeup artists or costume designer on set.
 No more than 12 people were allowed on set at a time.
 The production also had to be kept very confined so that the cast and crew could remain undisturbed during shooting.
 The film was shot on black-and-white 35 mm film.

 Release

-In September 2020, Netflix acquired distribution rights to the film for $30 million, outbidding companies such as HBO, A24 and Searchlight Pictures.
+In September 2020, Netflix acquired distribution rights to the film for $30 million, outbidding HBO, Amazon Studios, Searchlight Pictures, Metro-Goldwyn-Mayer, Apple TV+, A24 and Focus Features.
 It was released theatrically in select theaters on January 29, 2021, and then was streamed on Netflix beginning February 5, 2021.
-Deadline Hollywood reported the film "made hardly any money" during its theatrical run (due to the COVID-19 pandemic).
+Deadline Hollywood reported the film "made hardly any money" during its theatrical run (due to the COVID-19 lockdowns).
 The film was the most-watched title on the platform in its debut weekend, but dropped out of the top 10 by its second.